-Tidelity developed the savings rate targets through multiple market simulations based on historical market data.
+Fidelity developed the savings rate targets through multiple market simulations based on historical market data.
 These simulations take into account the volatility that a variety of asset allocations might experience under different market conditions.
-Given the above assumptions for retirement age, planning age, wage growth, and income replacement targets, the results were successful in 8 out of 10 hypothetical market conditions during accumulation and 9 out of 10 during retirement and where the average equity allocation over the full investment horizon was more than 50% in the hypothetical portfolio.
+Given the region-specific assumptions, including retirement age, planning age (life expectancy), wage growth, and income replacement targets, the Retirement Savings Guidelines were evaluated at the 90th percentile confidence level for the U.S. and China.
+Guideline values for all other regions were evaluated at the 80th percentile for the accumulation (working and saving) phase and the 90th percentile for the decumulation (retirement) phase.
+The average lifetime equity allocation of the hypothetical portfolio was assumed to be roughly 50%.